My steering is pulling to one side. What should I do?

 The road is sloping

-It could be as simple as a sloping road causing the car to pull to one side.
-But if the pull is persistent and to the same side, this probably isn’t the issue.
+f your car pulls to the right or left, it could simply be a sloping road that’s to blame.
+But if the pull is persistent and to the same side, this probably isn’t the case.

 A part needs replacing

-If any of the car’s components are worn out – particularly those that govern the steering or suspension – it can affect how the car drives.
+If any of the car’s components are worn out – particularly those involved in steering or suspension – it can result in your car pulling to the left or right.

 You’ll need to have a mechanic give your car the once-over to identify the issue.
-This is something they should do as standard, when you take your car in for its annual MOT.
+This should be covered as standard when you take your car in for its annual MOT.

 Torque steer

-If you drive a high-performance, front-wheel drive car, you might feel it pulling to one side when you accelerate.
-This ‘tugging’ sensation is due to the gearbox and engine layout, which sends power to one tyre more than the other.
+If your car’s a high-performance, front-wheel drive, you might feel it pulling to one side when you accelerate.
+This ‘tugging’ sensation is due to the gearbox and engine layout, which sends more power to one tyre than the other.

 Many newer, high-performance sports cars are designed with solutions to counter torque steer.
-Still, the best way to avoid this effect is to go lightly on the throttle and accelerate gradually.
+Still, the best way to avoid it is to accelerate gradually.

 Did you know?Nearly all roads have a slight slope.
 They’re purposely designed to curve away from the centre on both sides to allow rainwater to drain away more quickly. |